Darrin Steele

 Darrin Steele (born March 20, 1969) is an American bobsledder.
 He competed at the 1998 Winter Olympics and the 2002 Winter Olympics.
 A native of Sherrard, Illinois, Steele graduated from Eastern Illinois University with a degree in economics.
 Steele was a member of the Eastern Illinois Panthers track and field team from 1989 to 1992.

+Personal life

+Darrin's twin brother Dan Steele is also a bobsledder who competed in the 1998 and 2002 Winter Olympics.